2013 - 2014

 I joined the game during the Web 2.0 years, working and learning from the greatest at Digg.
 Next, I co-founded a mobile app incubator called Milk with Kevin Rose and Daniel Burka.
 This led to a Google acquisition, followed by a move to New York City on a 5,500 mile motorcycle adventure.
 Working amidst a budding NYC startup scene, I bought back an old project called Wefollow, rebuilt it and had it acquired within 7 months.
 I then collaborated on a few more side projects, including one that makes it rain on your friends.
 In my free time, I was racing amateur laps at NJMP Thunderbolt.

-I’ve recently moved back to San Francisco and I am available for iOS, design, and product consulting.
+I am available for iOS, design, and product consulting.

 Below is an overview of what I’ve built.